College football scores: Clemson, Ohio State lead the first 25 for the 2020 season

 8. Notre Dame

-The return of veteran quarterback Ian Book is the biggest advantage for Brian Kelly in his 11th season.
-Notre Dame needs to replace three headlines on the offensive line, and Jahmir Smith needs to step forward.
+The return of veteran quarterback Ian Book is the biggest advantage for Brian Kelly who is heading for his eleventh season, and Jafar Armstrong and Jahmir Smith must step forward as runners.
 Javon McKinley, Braden Lenzy and Tommy Tremble give Book solid choices in the receiving game.
 The secondary will be a question mark in defense.
-The schedule is fun with a trip to Ireland for Navy at the opening, a visit on October 3 to Lambeau Field for Wisconsin and the blockbuster on November 7 against Clemson in South Bend.
+The calendar is fun with a trip to Ireland against Navy at the opening, a visit on October 3 to Lambeau Field for Wisconsin and the blockbuster on November 7 against Clemson in South Bend.
 The Irish have 33-6 the last three seasons.
 They will be in the Playoff conversation again.

 7. Oklahoma

-The Sooners face the violent reaction of a fourth defeat in the playoffs in six seasons, but Lincoln Riley didn't go to the pros and they're still favorites to win the Big 12.
-Spencer Rattler had a year to learn behind Jalen Hurts, and that will do it. pay off.
-Jadon Hasselwood is the next emerging star in the catcher, and the defense will face the same old questions with defensive coordinator Alex Grinch.
+The Sooners face the violent reaction of a fourth Playoff defeat in six seasons, but Lincoln Riley didn't go to the pros and Oklahoma is still the favorite to win the Big 12.
+Spencer Rattler had a year to learn behind Jalen Hurts, And that will pay off.
+Jadon Haselwood is the next emerging star in the catcher, and the defense will face the same old questions with defensive coordinator Alex Grinch.
 September presents a visit from Tennessee and a trip to the army.
 The Sooners still have many questions, but that may not be answered unless they return to the Playoffs.

 6. Oregon

 The ducks are going up under Mario Cristóbal, and the next step is the elimination of college football.
-The loss of Justin Herbert is the first order of the day, but the new headline (which could come from the transfer portal) will execute a talented offensive that could still present Johnny Johnson III and CJ Verdell around an offensive line that introduces Penei Sewell Second-year student Kavyon Thibodeaux leads the defense, and five-star linebacker Justin Flowe will be an instant impact player (don't forget five-star lineup partner Noah Sewell, Penei's younger brother).
+The loss of Justin Herbert is the first order of the day, but the new headline (which could come from the transfer portal) will execute a talented offensive that could still include Johnny Johnson III and CJ Verdell around an offensive line featuring Penei Sewell .
+Second-year student Kayvon Thibodeaux leads the defense, and five-star linebacker Justin Flowe will be an instant impact player (don't forget five-star lineup partner Noah Sewell, Penei's younger brother).
 Ohio State visits Autzen Stadium on September 12 for an early test.

 5. Georgia

-Jake Fromm is gone, as is the vast majority of his offensive line.
+Jake Fromm is gone, as is the vast majority of Georgia's offensive line.
 But the Bulldogs will be in a position to make the same race to the SEC championship game around a talented list that Kirby Smart has built with a series of five recruiting classes.
 There will be an open battle and the transfer portal could take into account.
 Zamir White and James Cook will keep the game on the ground, and George Pickens could emerge as the best FBS receiver.
-Second-year linebacker Azeez Ojulari could make the leap to All-American.
+The new second-year linebacker of the red shirt Azeez Ojulari could make the leap to All-American.
 The road trip to Alabama on September 19 is the next opportunity to win the big game.

 4. LSU